-There are sometimes pupils who display behaviour that is inappropriate (disrupting lessons, spoiling other pupils' playtime and lack of respect).
+There are sometimes pupils who display behaviour that is inappropriate, such as disrupting lessons, hurting another child (physically or verbally), spoiling other pupils' playtime and lack of respect.
 The following is to act as a deterrent.

 STAGE 1 - Good to be Green